nocss/nocss/README.md

 ## Summary
 Pure CSS is unacceptable.
 However, after trying all of the css pre-processors / frameworks, we realized that Javascript itself is perfectly acceptable for describing css, and in fact does a better job with less headache.
 This was convenient, since we were already using Javascript everywhere else, and we quite liked it.

-Here's an example of o3-css in action:
+Here's an example the basics in action:

 ```javascript
 import css from 'o3-css';